VictorHDS/NetflixMobileClone/README.md

 ## Website:
 The live version of the website can be accessed at: https://netflixmobile.vercel.app

+## Notes:
+In order for you to be successful in viewing this project through a device other than a cell phone:
+* In your browser, go to "inspect element";
+* Select "enable/disable device preview" option.

 ## Screenshots:
 !["Index" Page](./screenshots/NetflixMobile_IndexPage.png)
 !["Choose Profile" Page](./screenshots/NetflixMobile_ProfilePage.png)